-3. Entries
+Entries

-0.71 The Junior and Cadet World Championships are open to all FIE member federations.
-Entries are limited to three fencers per weapon per nation for the individual events and one team per weapon per nation for the team events.
+- o.71.
+1. The Junior and Cadet World Championships are open to all FIE member federations. - Entries are limited to three fencers per weapon per nation for the individual events and one team per weapon per nation for the team events.

-4. Age of the competitors
+Age of the competitors

-0.72 Competitors in the World Junior Championships, individual and team, must be less than 20 years of age on 1 January of the year in which the World Junior Championship is held.

-Competitors in the World Cadet Championships must be less than 17 years of age on 1 January of the year in which the World Cadet Championship is held.
+- o.72.
+1. Competitors in the World Junior Championships, individual and team, must be less than 20 years of age on 1 January of the year in which the World Junior Championship is held. - Competitors in the World Cadet Championships must be less than 17 years of age on 1 January of the year in which the World Cadet Championship is held.

-5. Referees
+Referees

-o.73 Refereeing at World Junior and Cadet Championships is carried out by referees chosen by the Executive Committee of the FIE on the proposal of the Refereeing Committee.
-Referees' travel and board and lodging costs are paid by the organising committee, who in return will receive all the entry fees.
+- o.73.
+1. Refereeing at World Junior and Cadet Championships is carried out by referees chosen by the Executive Committee of the FIE on the proposal of the Refereeing Committee. - 2.
+Referees' travel and board and lodging costs are paid by the organising committee, who in return will receive all the entry fees. - 3.
 Referees must attend the refereeing meeting that takes place the day before the World Championships.

-6. Invitations for international officials
+Invitations for international officials

-0.74 The organising committee of the World Championships, who receive all the entry fees from the participating delegations, must, at their own expense, invite the same list of international officials (tourist-class return air fare, accommodation and daily allowances) as is set out (cf. 0.69) for the Open World Championships.
+o.74.
+The organising committee of the World Championships, who receive all the entry fees from the participating delegations, must, at their own expense, invite the same list of international officials (tourist-class return air fare, accommodation and daily allowances) as is set out (cf. o.67) for the Open World Championships.